Notproginfinix/phhusson-treble_experimentations/General-Mobile-GM-8-Go---GM-9-Go.md

 Display | 720 x 1440 pixels, 5.5"
 Rear Camera  | 13.0 MP
 Front Camera | 5.0 MP
-Release Date | May 2018
+Release Date | May 2018 / Feb 2019

 # How to unlock the bootloader
 ## Use fastboot to unlock your bootloader
 2. Enable developer options
 3. Enable OEM Unlocking
-4. Reboot into fastboot by either using volume up + power or using adb
+4. Reboot into mtk preboot by pressing volume up + power and select fastboot via the volume buttons (instructions should be on the screen of the shiny black rectangle)  or boot into fastboot via the adb command `adb reboot fastboot`
 5. Type in `fastboot oem unlock`

 ## Use mtkclient to unlock your bootloader